 Outdoor images often suffer from poor visibility introduced by weather conditions, such as haze or fog.
 Haze is a common atmospheric phenomena produced by small floating particles that absorb and scatter the light from its propagation direction.
 This results in selective and significant attenuation of the light spectrum, and causes hazy scenes to be subject to a loss of contrast and sharpness for distant objects.
 The problem worsens in case of poor illumination conditions, as encountered during the night, where artificial lightning becomes non-uniform and biased in terms of spectral distribution.
 However, to estimate their key internal parameters (e.g. airlight and transmission model), most of those solutions assume homogeneous distribution of light and haze, which is rarely the case in practice (e.g. lighting is non-uniform in space and frequency during the night, attenuation caused by haze depends on the light frequency).
 Image dehazing thus remains a largely unsolved problem in case of dense and non-homogeneous haze scenes.

 The main objective of this project is to design effective image dehazing techniques but also an image interpretation framework that are robust to haze, including the challenging cases where the sources of light and impairment are non-uniformly distributed over the scene.
+On the basis of this image data-base, our project aims at implementing dehazing methods that are suited to dense and non-homogeneous hazy scenes.

-This implies the following three objectives: (O1) build up the first (world-wide) image dataset including pairs of hazy and haze-free scenes, for which hazy scenes include real, dense, and non-homogeneous haze; (O2) develop and train original and effective deep dehazing neural networks to derive the dehazed images from hazy inputs.
-(O3) train deep image interpretation models that are suited to images captured in adverse conditions.
+(O1) build up the first (world-wide) image dataset including pairs of hazy and haze-free scenes, for which hazy scenes include real, dense, and non-homogeneous haze; O1 was addressed in stage I and stage II.

 Stage I: Construction of the database with realistic images affected by fog with non-homogeneous distribution and evaluation of the optical model.

-Summary of the results for Stage I.
+Summary of the results for Stage I